Raymond-CL/Raymond-CL/WSL-setup.md

    ```
    Because we don't need to download and install using `lhapdf` most of the time, there is no need to configure `ld.so.conf` permanently. \
    run the script with permission `sudo ./getpdf.sh <pdf-set-name>` to download and install the PDF, or leave it empty to get only `CT18NNLO` set. \
+   For convenience, move this script to `sudo mv getpdf.sh /usr/local/bin/` so it can be run anyway in the future. \
    Keep in mind that in WSL, the user is not root, but can promote to root with their own password. \
    Thus, this step can also be done by first `sudo su` to enter root, then export the paths and run `lhapdf` to install PDF. \
    When the two paths are set a shell, we can see that `listdir` and `pdfdir` when entered `lhapdf --help` displays the correct default directory `/usr/local/share/LHAPDF`.